 For prices please contact reception on 0191 2615544 for the best quote.

 We are a Newcastle Council approved Alternative Provision provider, accredited to deliver ASDAN (Award Scheme Development and Accreditation Network) qualifications in addition to equestrian qualifications.

 Through our alternative provision, we encourage young people to have a more positive attitude towards lifelong learning and prepare them for the transition to adulthood and working life.
 The young people have the opportunity to gain ASDAN, BHS (British Horse Society) and ABRS (Association of British Riding Schools) qualifications.

 We help young people to build confidence with peers and adults in authority and increase their understanding of society’s expectations.
 Stepney Bank Stables offers an alternative learning environment for young people who find classroom teaching difficult.

 The day starts at 9:30am where young people will meet their youth worker and change into their yard boots (which are provided by Stepney).
 Then it is onto the yard where young people get the opportunity to interact with the horses and ponies while completing tasks such as grooming, tacking up and filling hay nets.
 Young people get to see what owning a horse or a career working with horses is really like.

-Following this, young people will have the chance to exercise the horses from the ground and complete such tasks as lungeing, loose jumping or leading in hand – all exciting and hands on experience with the horses.
+Following this, young people will have the chance to exercise the horses from the ground and complete tasks such as lungeing, loose jumping or leading in hand – all exciting and hands on experience with the horses.

 After a 30 minute lunch break, young people may have the opportunity to take part in a riding lesson where they will develop their equitation skills and work towards ABRS tests.